mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 template is assigned to the Open state, and marked as ‘auto-response’, then it will automatically be added as a first update to any new report created that matches the template (ie. in the relevant category if assigned).
-This lets you give e.g. estimated timescales or other useful information up front.
+This lets you give eg. estimated timescales or other useful information up front.

-If you enter text in the ‘Text for email alert field’, the template text will update the report on the website and the email text will be sent to the user if they have opted into alerts.
-Otherwise the email text will be the same as the template text that has updated the report.

 #### Editing or deleting a template

 Click on ‘Templates’ in the admin menu.
 You will see a table of existing templates.
 Click on ‘Edit’ beside the status you wish to change.
 You may alter any of the fields as described in the section above, ‘Creating a template’.
 Additionally you can delete the template from this page.

 #### HTML content in templates